ncagle/DNS-over-HTTPS/DNS-over-HTTPS.md

 # DOH

-Do DNS resolves over HTTPS for privacy, performance and security.
-Also makes it easier to use a name server of your choice instead of the one configured for your system.
+Do DNS resolves over HTTPS for privacy, performance, and security.
+It also makes it easier to use a name server of your choice instead of the one configured for your system.

 # Spec